busymachines-labs/busymachines-commons/README.md

 #### scalafmt dangling closing parenthesis ')'

-As is pointed out in the fmt config file, not putting a closing brace on a newline when defining/using method params or case class properties one gets this ultimate abomination:
+As is pointed out in the fmt config file, not putting a closing parenthesis on a newline when defining/using method params or case class properties one gets this perfect abomination:

 ```scala
 final case class SemanticVersion(major: Int,